zalando-nakadi/reactive-nakadi/README.md

 #### Manual Commit

 In order to be able to achieve "at-least-once" delivery, you can use following API to obtain an additional Sink, where you can stream back messages that you processed.
-An underlying actor will periodically flush offsets of these messages as committed. **Note: This is commited into memory for now (testing phase).
-Later work will be done to extend this to use DynamoDB and/or ZooKeeper**
+An underlying actor will periodically flush offsets of these messages as committed. **Note: Currently offsets are commited to DynamoDB.
+Later it will be extended to use ZooKeeper and Nakadi's own high level API**

 ```scala
 import akka.actor.ActorSystem